mmistakes/minimal-mistakes/_posts/2019-06-01-Three-ideas-to-improve-air-travel.md

 ---
-title: Three ideas to improve air travel
+title: Three Ideas to Improve Air Travel
 ---

 Dear Concierge Key and the rest of the American Airlines team.